"Free gift inside!"

 For more information on understanding your target audience's interests and expectations, and the context of your message, read our article on the Rhetorical Triangle.

-The Interest and Desire parts of AIDA go hand-in-hand: As you're building the reader's interest, you also need to help them understand how what you're offering can help them in a real way.
+The Interest and Desire parts of the AIDA model go hand-in-hand: As you're building the reader's interest, you also need to help them understand how what you're offering can help them in a real way.
 The main way of doing this is by appealing to their personal needs and wants.

 So, rather than simply saying "Our lunchtime seminar will teach you feedback skills", explain to the audience what's in it for them: "Get what you need from other people, and save time and frustration, by learning how to give them good feedback."